 A doctor of osteopathic medicine (DO) has all of the rights and privileges as a doctor of allopathic medicine (MD).
 There are 19 accredited schools of osteopathic medicine in the United States.
 Osteopathic medical school curricula are very similar to curricula found at allopathic medical schools.
 The first two years are science courses, e.g., gross anatomy, histology, neuroscience, medicine, pathology, etc. The third and fourth years are clinical rotations in a hospital, e.g., family practice, OB/GYN, surgery, etc. Upon graduation, you will enter a residency program at a medical university, the same residency programs that MD's participate in.
 For example, a family practice residency at a medical university may have a mix of MD's and DO's in it.
 DO's can do a residency program in any of the specialties, e.g., pediatrics, family practice, surgery, OB/GYN, etc. Osteopathic medical schools require that applicants take the MCAT.
 For additional information on specific requirements, contact the osteopathic schools that you are interested in.

 You can find more information by visiting the following sites:

 Medical school is 4 years.
-Upon completion of medical school you will do a residency.
+Upon completion of medical school, you will do a residency.
 The first year of that residency is your intern year.
-At the end of that year you become a licensed physician.
-The number of additional years training depends upon which area you want to go into.
+At the end of that year, you become a licensed physician.
+The number of additional years training depends on which area you want to go into.
 Family practice residencies are typically 2 years after your intern year.
 Neurosurgery residencies are usually 6 years after your intern year.
-Other specialties have a time line some where between 2 and 6 years.
+Other specialties have a timeline somewhere between 2 and 6 years.
 So from the time you begin medical school to the time you start your practice can be from 7 to 11 years of training, depending on your specialization.